Shaninigans/Discriminant-Function-Analysis/README.md

 # Discriminant-Function-Analysis
-Fake data is used for the purpose of this analysis
+(I simulated the data in this project)